“One of the most compelling and joyful music documentaries of the year.”

 About the Director

 Jesse Rudoy is a filmmaker, musician, and born-again country fan based in New York City.
-He is currently a story producer and editor on a forthcoming HBO documentary series.
-He was recently a writer/producer on Morally Indefensible, FX Network’s first podcast about the Jeffrey MacDonald case.
+He was most recently an editor on Season 2 of HBO’s The Jinx.
 Jesse has composed original music for brands like Adidas and National Geographic and released music on the record label Let’s Play House.
-He is also the co-founder of White Label Yerba Mate Soda, a beverage brand served at nightclubs and raves throughout New York City.
 His work has been supported by HBO, the Gotham Film & Media Institute, Film Independent, and Durban FilmMart.
 Dusty & Stones is his first film.

 About the Producer